 Work The Differential diagnosis

-Again, I’m not going to review all of the possible causes of cardiac arrest, which of course include preexisting comorbid patient conditions.
-But I am going to remind you of rare events that are more unique to the perioperative environment and which must be thought about to be diagnosed.
+Again, I’m not going to review all of the possible causes of cardiac arrest in the OR.
+These causes, of course, include preexisting comorbid patient conditions.
+But I am going to remind you of rare events that are more unique to the perioperative environment.
+You must think about these events to diagnose them.
 These events include:

-Have The Gurney Outside the OR for all Prone Cases
+Have The Gurney Outside the OR for all Prone and Sitting Cases

-It is easier to turn the prone patient supine onto a gurney, than it is to rotate them on the OR table.
-Time is critical and you do not want to wait for a gurney to be brought from preop or recovery room.
+Turning the prone patient supine onto a gurney is easier.
+This is more manageable than rotating them on the OR table.
+Time is critical.
+You do not want to wait for a gurney to be brought from preop or the recovery room.
 Always keep the gurney outside the OR if your patient is prone.

 Call for the crash cart and defibrillator as soon as you become concerned that the patient is becoming unstable.
 Even if you never need it, having it close by will save critical minutes if the patient does decompensate.
-It will also prevent you from having to send one of your assistants, such as your OR nurse, out of the room just when you need him/her most.
+It will also prevent you from having to send one of your assistants out of the room.
+This could happen just when you need your OR nurse the most.

 We all have a tendency to wait before asking for help.
 We believe we can manage the issue ourselves because most of the time we can.
 Denial is common: surely this can’t be happening —it must be a mechanical malfunction.
 We may be worried someone will think poorly of us if we ask for assistance.

-We have all experienced that queasy feeling in our gut that things are happening too fast, that we aren’t quite in control, or that we don’t know exactly what is going on.
+We have all experienced that queasy feeling in our gut.
+It tells us that things are happening too fast.
+We aren’t quite in control.
+We don’t know exactly what is going on.
 Listen to that sixth sense and call for back-up.
 Make sure your surgeon and your OR nurse know you are worried.
 If you end up not needing the help, thank them for coming and send them away.
-I tell my students that knowing when to ask for help is a sign of strength, not a sign of weakness.
+I tell my students that knowing when to ask for help shows strength.
+It is not a sign of weakness.

 Don’t forget to go to 100% oxygen and turn off or down the anesthetic agent as appropriate.
 In a crisis, little but important things often get overlooked.
 It’s very easy to forget to turn the anesthetic back on.
-If the resuscitation is successful don’t forget to now provide some level of anesthesia for pain control and amnesia until the skin incision is closed.
+If the resuscitation is successful, provide some level of anesthesia for pain control.
+Ensure amnesia until the skin incision is closed.

 Who Is Running This Code?